 2 x water bottles (minimum of 750mls each)

 Food - A minimum of 2200 calories per day must be carried by unsupported runners.
 You must have a minimum of 15400 calories at the start of the race (this will be checked).

-Supported runners - will also have to take the minimum amount of 2200 calories per day. ( Your food and non compulsory daily items, which includes sleeping bag and mat will be transferred by the ultra team - Your total weight allowance at the start of the race is 16kg (including your daily running pack)- There is to be no outside help allowed at all.
+Supported runners - You will have to take the minimum amount of 2200 calories per day. ( Your remanding food and non compulsory daily items, which includes sleeping bag and mat will be transferred by the ultra team)

 Supported runners backpack - must be big enough to carry all mandatory gear, daily food and drink.
 Must be big enough to carry extra clothing and food for long stage.